-When upgrading to vCenter Server 7.0, it is important to understand changes in component behavior for version 7.0 that can affect the upgrade process.
+When upgrading to vSphere 6.7, it is important to understand changes in component behavior for version 6.7 that can affect the upgrade process.

-Understanding changes from previous versions of vSphere can help in your upgrade planning.
-For a complete list of new features in vSphere 7.0, see the Release Notes for version 7.0 releases.
+Understanding changes from previous versions of vSphere can assist in your upgrade planning.
+For a complete list of new features in vSphere 6.7, see the Release Notes for version 6.7 releases.

 vCenter Server Upgrade Methods

-There are multiple methods for upgrading vCenter Server to version 7.0.
+vSphere supports multiple methods for upgrading vCenter Server to version 6.7.

 - Support for Command Line Interface (CLI) Deployments of vCenter Server Appliance

-- You can upgrade an existing vCenter Server appliance version 6.5 or 6.7 deployment to vCenter Server 7.0 using the CLI.
+- You can upgrade an existing vCenter Server Appliance deployment to version 6.7 using a CLI.
 See CLI Upgrade of the vCenter Server Appliance and Platform Services Controller Appliance.